lapps/lapps.github.io/technical/dsl.md

     }
 }
 class Delegate {
-    String url
+    String uri
     String description

-    void url(String url) { this.url = url }
+    void uri(String uri) { this.uri = uri }
     void description(String description) { this.description = description }
 }
 ```

 If we did not implement `script.metaClass.methodMissing` then Groovy would complain about the missing method `token` when we tried to run the program on the example input.
-Similarly, if we did not add a delegate that implemented `url` and `description` to the closure Groovy would complain about the missing method `url` when attempting to execute the closure.
+Similarly, if we did not add a delegate that implemented `uri` and `description` to the closure Groovy would complain about the missing method `uri` when attempting to execute the closure.

 {{ site.top }}